Introduction to Business Management Skills

 5. Managing external R&D

 This is especially true for industrial project management.
-Industrial research and development (R&D) is being increasingly done via open innovation processes.
-Works managers and other qualified staff must play a key role to select open innovation partners and help define the terms of partnership with third party organizations.
-Issues like defining the roles for each partner, project deadlines, terms of involvement and similar things, must be taken care of.
+Industrial research and development (R&D) are being increasingly done via open innovation processes.
+Works managers and other qualified staff must play a key role in selecting open innovation partners and defining the terms of partnership with third-party organizations.
+Issues like defining each partner’s roles, project deadlines, terms of involvement, and similar things must be taken care of.
 In most cases, work with all third parties is closed through contracts.
 The terms of the contract must be devised in a way that it is beneficial to both sides.
-This calls for key negotiation skills on part of the works manager.
+This calls for key negotiation skills on the part of the works manager.

 Once the contract is inked, the manager must be closely involved in maintaining a working relationship between the company and the outside companies.